Creating a Data Template

 From here we can define our Schema and Options.
 Nosto's UGC Data Templates use a framework called Alpaca to define these elements, with the JSON Schema defining how the data is stored in Nosto's UGC, and Options defining how it is rendered in the form.

-For this guide, we are wanting to store two attributes, the Answer to the question (Text Area) and the author of the response (Picklist).
+For this guide, we want to store two attributes, the Answer to the question (Text Area) and the author of the response (Picklist).
 As such we will put the following code in:

 Schema: